CollectionBuilder/collectionbuilder-contentdm/docs/markup.md

 Note: in the future, our base item type may move to `ArchiveComponent` when this spec is fully integrated into the standard, https://schema.org/ArchiveComponent .
 An alternative approach would be to use `ItemPage`, https://schema.org/ItemPage to describe the object pages, although this seems less direct.

+Item pages are also marked up with Schema [BreadcrumbList](https://schema.org/BreadcrumbList) to represent their nesting in the site, which may be [represented in search results](https://developers.google.com/search/docs/data-types/breadcrumb).

 ### Data page

 The Data page includes Schema markup in JSON-LD representing the various data derivatives that can be downloaded (included on the data.html layout).